Nithinraj142/Registration_Database/README.md

    - Next to each user entry, there is a "Delete" button.
    - Click on the "Delete" button to remove the respective user from the database.

-### Registration System

-This is a simple registration system built using PHP and MySQL.
-It allows users to register by providing their name, email, and date of birth.
-Registered users can be viewed in a list along with their details, and individual registrations can be deleted.

 ## Deployment

 Once you have completed the installation steps and configured the project, you can access the application by navigating to the following URL in your web browser: